 Duecento Otto 208

 A little slice of Naples in the heart of Hong Kong; this sleek Italian boasts a custom built brick pizza oven and parma ham and buffalo mozzarella jetted in from the mother country.
 The pizzas are small, but faultless with thin crispy bases slathered in passata.
-The trattoria flavour to the food is not translated to the setting, with crisp white tablecloths and broody brown wooden walls attracting the suited and booted crowd.
+The trattoria flavor to the food is not translated to the setting, with crisp white tablecloths and broody brown wooden walls attracting the suited and booted crowd.
 You'll need to book ahead to get a seat on Friday or Saturday evening.

 What to order?
 Margherita pizza for HK$168